Baltimore, MD

 TIA's Taxpayer Burden™ measurement incorporates all assets and liabilities, including retirement obligations.

-Baltimore's reported net position is inflated by $344.5 million, largely because the city defers recognizing losses incurred when retirement liabilities increase.
+Baltimore's reported net position is understated by $405.5 million, largely because the city defers recognizing gains resulting from decreases in retirement liabilities.

 The city's financial report was released 211 days after its fiscal year end, which is considered untimely according to the 180 day standard.